aabram/Nastikjr-front-reactjs/README.md

 Production build will be in /build, ready to be copied to webserver.

-**NB!** Configuration assumes that build will be run froms server toot (nastikjr.awesomeserver.com).
+**NB!** Configuration assumes that build will be run froms server root (nastikjr.awesomeserver.com).
 If that is not the case refer to [React documentation](https://create-react-app.dev/docs/deployment/#building-for-relative-paths).

 ## Connecting to API server